kowaltek/tech-blog/content/posts/dva-c02.md

 Works with EC2 and on-premises servers.
 It's a hybrid service (cloud and on-premises).
 Needs CodeDeploy agent installed on the instances.
-Can allow for graduall move from on-premises to cloud.
+Can allow for gradual move from on-premises to cloud.

 There are two types of deployments supported: rolling and blue-green.